-d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depositary is more than 10 miles from the collection location or the deposit is less than \$100).
+d) Observe the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer).

-Collection documentation was obtained and deposits were made within two business days of collection.
+Deposits were made within two business days of collection.
 This is due to maintaining segregation of duties by utilizing a part-time employee in the collection/deposit process.